tmarktaylor/monotable/doc/hints.rst

 - In a format string a missing option_spec end delimiter is not an error.
   The intended option_spec text will become part of the format_spec.
 - The sep format option applies to *after* the column where it is specified.
+- If the format_spec following a boolean directive does not have exactly one comma the format_spec is silently ignored and the truth values will be printed as True, False.
 - The file test/test_examples.py has PEP484 (mypy) type annotation comments for experimental static type checking.
 It can serve as a guide to solving type checking issues.